-The following histogram synthesizes the change points estimated by change point analysis and TITAN on all of the focal biological response variables analyzed using those techniques: benthic chlorophyll-a, Cladophora biovolume, nuisance taxa proportion, and community-level thresholds for negative and positive responding taxa (TITAN).
+The following histogram, which was requested by the Joint Study Committee, synthesizes the change points estimated by change point analysis and TITAN on all of the focal biological response variables analyzed using those techniques: benthic chlorophyll-a, Cladophora biovolume, nuisance taxa proportion, and community-level thresholds for negative and positive responding taxa (TITAN).
 Because analyses were conducted on several different TP durations, the 6 month duration was chosen for this summary because it was very similar to longer durations and was a stronger predictor than shorter durations in most cases.

-Figure ##.
+Figure 33.
 Histogram illustrating the distribution of total phosphorus change points across several response variables over the 2-year study period.
 Shown are change points associated with 6-month mean TP and instantaneous and mean responses that correspond to the TP data.
 The dashed red vertical line corresponds to 0.037, whereas the dotted vertical lines are 0.027 and 0.47, respectively.